Upper bounds on the genus of hyperelliptic Albanese fibrations: Quadratic upper bounds on hyperelliptic Albanese fibrations

 \section{Quadratic upper bounds on hyperelliptic Albanese fibrations}

 The main purpose of this section is to prove \autoref{thm-upper1}.
-We will prove the following upper bounds (using the relative invariants) on the genus $g$ for any locally non-trivial hyperelliptic fibration, not necessarily the Albanese fibration.
+We will prove the following upper bounds (using the relative invariants) on the genus $g$ for any not locally trivial hyperelliptic fibration, not necessarily the Albanese fibration.
 We remark once more that the relative invariants of $f$ equal the corresponding invariants of the surface $S$ (cf. \eqref{eqn-2-1}) if the base $B$ is an elliptic curve. \begin{theorem} Let $f:\,S \to B$ be a relatively minimal hyperelliptic fibration of genus $g\geq 2$.
-Suppose that $f$ is locally non-trivial. \begin{enumerate} \item If $\lambda_f\leq 4$, then
+Suppose that $f$ is not locally trivial. \begin{enumerate} \item If $\lambda_f\leq 4$, then

 \item If $\lambda_f>4$, then